Bobkong/MDM_Portfolio/README.md

 ### 2.1 Project Introduction

-PlantVsZombie is a game developed in my cocos2d course, inspired by two games that I love very much: Super Mario and Plants vs. Zombies.
-I created this game by combining Super Mary's game play mechanics and the character skills of Plants vs Zombies.

-The rule of the game is very simple.
+The rule of this game is very simple.
 Users can press the W/A/D key to move the plant, press the J key to attack zombies, press the K key to switch the plant, press the L key to use the collected sunlight to revive the plant, press Enter/ESC to pause/play the game.

 <img src="./assets/images/plantvszombies_guide.png" style="width: 2500px"/>